Lisette Oropesa: Performances elsewhere

 In 2024, she returned to Paris to sing Cleopatra in Giulio Cesare at the Palais Garnier where she "triumphs over the evening."
 She then went to Vienna to debut Mathilde in Guillaume Tell at the Vienna State Opera where she had "coloratura-skilled luminosity and majestic charisma."
 In Rome, she debuted La sonnambula to great acclaim where her trill was called "the eighth wonder of the world."
 She won the best "Female Singer of the Year" at the International Opera Awards.
 In October she opened the season in Valencia with Massenet's Manon where she was the "ideal interpreter" She later released her 7th album, "Mis amores son las flores" on the EuroArts label which focuses on Spanish and Cuban Zarzuela.
 In December she debuted as Maria Stuarda at the Teatro Real in Madrid.
 ABC.es called her "vocally indisputable".

 The beginning of 2025 saw Lisette star in her first staged production of I Puritani at the Opera National de Paris was "dominated by the impeccable accuracy".
 She also performed at the 150th anniversary of the Palais Garnier.
 In the summer of 2025, she sang the title role in a high gloss production of Maria Stuarda by Gaetano Donizetti at the Salzburg Festival.
 The conductor was Antonello Manacorda, the director was Ulrich Rasche.
 Her rival queen, Elisabetta, was impersonated by Kate Lindsey.
 Audience and press were delighted.

+In 2026, Lisette returned to the Teatro Real in Madrid where she performed as Amalia in a concert performance of I Masnadieri, one of her signature roles.
+She "handles all the virtuosic requirements effortlessly" according to La Stampa and she performed a historic encore of her cabaletta in the aria "Carlo Vive!", her third time performing an encore during an opera at the Teatro Real.
+She then opened a new production of I Puritani at the Royal Ballet and Opera, the first new production of this opera in 35 years.
+Her performance was universally praised by critics and The Times said she had "nuanced and devastatingly powerful singing."
+In July, C Major Entertainment announced the release of a Blu-ray version of Maria Stuarda from Lisette's 2025 performance at the Salzburger Festspiele.
+In late July, Lisette debuted Norma in concert at the Savonlinna Opera Festival with Itä-Savo citing her "technical mastery, the beauty of her voice, and her warm stage presence".